stomp-js/stomp-js.github.io/_faqs/alternatives-how-is-it-related-to-stompjs-from-jeff-mesnil.md

 ---

 [stompjs](https://www.npmjs.com/package/stompjs)
-from [Jeff Mesnil](http://jmesnil.net/) has been the most important STOMP implementations for JavaScript.
+from [Jeff Mesnil](http://jmesnil.net/) has been one of the initial STOMP implementations for JavaScript.
-However the original author has no longer been maintaining it since 2016.
+However, the original author has no longer been maintaining it since 2016.
 `@stomp/stompjs` started as a maintained fork.

 `@stomp/stompjs` v4 is an enhanced version of